Non-Fellowship Biosketches and/or Fellowship Biosketches are required in both competing applications and progress reports. The

 - your specific role in the described work.

 Moreover, for each contribution, you may cite up to four publications or research products that are relevant to the contribution.
 At the end of this section, you can add a URL to additional publications, noting that it must be a .gov URL site that you refer to.

 instructions for specific subsets of applicants/candidates:

-- High school students are not required to complete Section D. Additional Information: Research Support and/or Scholastic Performance.
+High school students are not required to complete Section D. Additional Information: Research Support and/or Scholastic Performance.

-- applicants for predoctoral and postdoctoral fellowships
+- Applicants for predoctoral and postdoctoral fellowships

-- applicants to dissertation research grants (e.g., R36)
+- Applicants to dissertation research grants (e.g., R36)

-- candidates for research supplements to promote diversity in health-related research from the undergraduate through postdoctoral levels
+- Candidates for research supplements to promote diversity in health-related research from the undergraduate through postdoctoral levels

 Predoctoral applicants/candidates (including undergraduates and post-baccalaureates): List by institution and year all undergraduate and graduate courses, with grades.
 In addition, explain any grading system used if it differs from a 1-100 scale; an A, B, C, D, F system; or a 0-4.0 scale.
 Also indicate the levels required for a passing grade.